Down the rabbit hole: What does this site cover?

 Who’s Behind MTS?

-If you have any suggestions for improving MTS, please click the Feedback button at the bottom-right of the associated page and give us a constructive earful.
-Also, if you would like a master class from any one of a number of experts, custom teaching materials, a specific studio build, or just some applied advice, e-mail firstname.lastname@example.org.
-Thank you.
+We’re always looking for great tech programs and ideas to feature; reach out if that sounds like something you’d appreciate.
+If you have any suggestions for improving MTS, use the Feedback button at the bottom-right of any page and give us a constructive earful (it even lets you highlight what you’re talking about).
+Also, if you would like a master class from any one of a number of experts, custom teaching materials, a specific studio build, private tech lessons, or just some applied advice, e-mail firstname.lastname@example.org.
+Enjoy your visit!

 There is an increasing and ever-changing amount of revenue streams available in the music industry.
 This section keeps students and professionals on top of it all.
 View it here.